History of Philippine money: History

 Long before the Spaniards came to the Philippines in 1521, the Filipinos had established trade relations with neighboring lands like China, Java, Borneo, Thailand and other settlements.
 Barter was a system of trading commonly practiced throughout the world and adopted by the Philippines.
 The inconvenience of the barter system led to the adoption of a specific medium of exchange – the cowry shells.
-Cowries produced in gold, jade, quartz and wood became the most common and acceptable form of money through many centuries.
+Cowries produced in gold, jade, quartz and wood became the most common and acceptable form of money through multiple centuries.

 The Philippines is naturally rich in gold, making possible the availability of local gold coinage called piloncitos.
 The original silver currency unit was the rupee or rupiah (known locally as salapi), brought over by trade with India and Indonesia.
 The salapi continued under Spanish rule as a teston worth four reales or half a Spanish peso.

 Early Philippine history (c.
 900 AD–1565)

 Piloncitos

 A collection of Piloncitos in Manila Mint Museum.

 Piloncitos were used in Tondo, Namayan and Rajahnate of Butuan in present-day Philippines.
 Piloncitos are tiny engraved bead-like gold bits unearthed in the Philippines.
 They are the first recognized coinage in the Philippines circulated between the 9th and 12th centuries.
 They emerged when increasing trade made barter inconvenient.

 Piloncitos are so small—some are of the size of a corn kernel—and weigh from 0.09 to 2.65 g of fine gold.
 Large Piloncitos weigh almost 1 mace, or 1/10th of a tael.
 Piloncitos have been excavated from Mandaluyong, Bataan, the banks of the Pasig River, Batangas, Marinduque, Samar, Leyte and some areas in Mindanao.
 They have been found in large numbers in Indonesian archeological sites leading to questions of origin.
-That gold was mined and worked here is evidenced by many Spanish accounts, like one in 1586 that said:
+That gold was mined and worked here is evidenced by multiple Spanish accounts, like one in 1586 that said:

 “The people of this island (Luzon) are Hindu and very skillful in their handling of gold.
 They weigh it with the greatest skill and delicacy that have ever been seen.
 The first thing they teach their children is the knowledge of gold and the weights with which they weigh it, for there is no other money among them.”